Mainframe-Archive/switchboard/guide/getting-started.md

 you'd rather have the documentation as html, run `make docs`, and then point your browser to `doc/index.html`.

-The `switchboard` provides the public Erlang interface for the Switchboard application, and exposes the controls for adding and removing accounts, and subscribing to event channels via [`uwiger/gproc`](https://github.com/uwiger/gproc).
+The `switchboard` module provides the public Erlang interface for the Switchboard application, and exposes the controls for adding and removing accounts, and subscribing to event channels via [`uwiger/gproc`](https://github.com/uwiger/gproc).

+`imap` is a partial imap client.
+Though not yet mature, it's written as a single `gen_server` so that it can easily be dropped into other projects.

 By default, documentation is not created for private functions.
 Please open an issue if this causes any problems.